 There are two kinds of sunscreen; mineral and non-mineral.

 Non-mineral sunscreens get absorbed into your skin are potentially disruptive to hormones, are allergenic, and can release free radicals when they break down.

 Oxybenzone is the most common ingredient found in non-mineral sunscreens.
 Scientists recommend not using sunscreens containing oxybenzone on children because of this hormone disruption.
 And any toxin not good for your kids is not good for you.

 Mineral sunscreens are ones containing zinc or titanium.
 These do not break down in sunlight, are not usually absorbed (so do not disrupt the body’s hormones), are not allergenic and are more effective at blocking UVA rays than non-minerals.
 These sunscreens are a good choice for children and according to EWG have the best safety profiles of the choices in the United States.

 Usually, mineral sunscreens take a long time to rub in.
 So don’t be annoyed, know the extra time is potentially saving your life.

 Now I like shortcuts, so I highly recommend you go to the Environmental Working Groups database and look up your sunscreen.
 Here’s the link for you:

 I also like to scan any sunscreen I might use on myself or my family through an app called Think Dirty.
 You can scan all your beauty products there.
 It’s sponsored by The Breast Cancer Prevention Partners.

 If this is all new to you, remember that what you put on your skin can be as harmful as toxins you put in your mouth.
 But tools like the one above make it really easy to identify which ones you need to avoid.

-I will be doing a FB live today on this topic today.
-I will be giving you tips on what you can do to avoid sunscreen all together and show you the sunscreens we use in my family.
+I did a video on my FB page on this topic today.
+I gave tips on what you can do to avoid sunscreen altogether and show you the sunscreens we use in my family.
 Join me.
-Follow me at Dr. Mindy Pelz on FB to watch.
+Follow me at Dr. Mindy Pelz on FB to watch my FB lives.